-If installing a HC10 Hay Conditioner, installing reverser kit MD #B4656 is recommended.
-If necessary, obtain the recommended kit from your MacDon Dealer and install it according to the instructions supplied with the kit.
+If a HC10 Hay Conditioner is to be installed on the header, installing a Header Drive Reverser kit on the windrower is recommended.
+Order the kit from your MacDon Dealer and install it according to the instructions supplied with the kit.
+For more information on the kit, refer to 6.3.3 Header Drive Reverser, page 469.

-The procedure for attaching a D Series or D1 Series Draper Header varies depending on the type of center-link installed on the windrower.
+The procedure for attaching a D Series or D1 Series Draper Header to the windrower varies depending on the type of center-link installed on the windrower.
 Refer to the relevant procedure:

-- Attaching D Series or D1 Series Draper Header Hydraulic Center-Link with Self-Alignment, page 227 - Attaching D Series or D1 Series Draper Header Hydraulic Center-Link without Self-Alignment, page 232
+- Attaching D or D1 Series Draper Header Hydraulic Center-Link with Self-Alignment, page 227 - Attaching D or D1 Series Draper Header Hydraulic Center-Link without Self-Alignment, page 232